Expand Business in Italy

 The hiring and incorporation processes in Italy are often complex, time-consuming, and involve numerous legal and compliance challenges.
 Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Italy.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

-- Foreign investors are given incentives by the government
+- In Italy, foreign investors are given incentives by the government.

 A representative office is an office established by a company or a legal entity to conduct marketing and other non-transactional operations.
 Representative offices are not liable to taxation.

 A branch office represents the presence of an overseas company.
 There is no discrete legal existence and the parent company is subject to all legal obligations.
 In a branch office setup, the costs involved are lower than the other setups.

 i) Società a responsabilità limitata (S.r.l.) – a common form of entity used by small and medium-sized businesses as the management is extremely flexible.
 It requires a minimum corporate investment of €10,000.

 ii) Società per azioni (S.p.A.) – a form of entity in which the number of shareholders is unlimited.
 The minimum corporate investment is €50,000.

 It takes a minimum of three months to set up a legal establishment in Italy.